 Our lab spans both the Pathobiology Research Unit and Patient-Oriented Research Unit within the Department of Pediatrics.
 The main lab is located on the 6th floor of the McDonnell Pediatric Research Building, while the clinical study staff are housed in PORU space on the 10th floor of the Northwest Tower.

-Our recent review of the state of the UTI field was featured on the cover of Trends in Molecular Medicine in November 2016.
+Our new model of renal scarring after antibiotic-treated pyelonephritis is featured on the cover of Disease Models and Mechanisms in November 2017.
 Click here to read it!

 Division of Pediatric Infectious Diseases